Kroc/retronym/docs/guide.md

 Data is often stored in structured, table-like forms.
 You might have, for example, a table of data that describes the enemies present in a level.
 The 'columns' of this table would define the properties of each enemy such as X-Position, Y-Position, Kind, Weapon and Health etc. The 'rows' would define each specific enemy, providing a value for each of those columns.

-The example below demonstates a simple data-table:
+The example below demonstrates a simple data-table:

 ```retronym
 :someData